Learn how to Make a Shaker Card to say hello and send love! These shaker cards are so cute and easy to make with my easy template and tutorial!

 Download my free shaker card templates from my resource library -- just go to the red bar at the top and look for Libraries, then either click Get a Password (if you don't yet have one) or click Enter the Library.
 You can find the pattern by searching the page for design 281 and then click it to download an SVG cut file for cutting with a Cricut or another cutting machine, or to download a printable PDF.

 STEP 2: PREPARE AND CUT THE FILE

 Let me show you how to cut the cardstock for this project on a Cricut cutting machine.
 First, upload the SVG cut file you downloaded in step 1 to Cricut Design Space.
-Here's what it looks like once it is uploaded:

 Tip: If you're not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.
 If you're on an iPhone or iPad, here's how to download and upload SVG files to the Cricut Design Space app.